 The Focus Program for Emerging Entrepreneurs is a unique process that helps prospective entrepreneurs analyze themselves BEFORE launching into self-employment.
 Business planning should be a much later consideration.

 For those who are failing or have failed in business, two elements are generally present.
 One, they’re not suited for self employment.
 Two, choosing the wrong venture.
 Only by considering what types of ventures best suit our entrepreneurial style, can we make logical self-employment decisions.
 There are logical truths as to why small businesses fail.
 Pay attention to them.

 Life as an Entrepreneur is a Different Lifestyle Altogether

-Entrepreneurs generally lead a more demanding and solitary life than other career tracks and as a result, are often left alone to solve business problems.
-Running a business is challenging enough be itself, but choosing the wrong type of business, a business that does not suit the individual, drastically compounds the amount of problem solving to be done.
+Entrepreneurs generally lead a more demanding and solitary life than other career tracks.
+As a result, they solve many problems in a vacuum.
+Running a business is challenging enough by itself.
+Choosing the wrong business drastically compounds the issue.
 Poor choices at the beginning of a business venture usually end in a dysfunctional and/or failed effort down the road.
 On the other hand, entrepreneurs who clearly state personal and business goals that are congruent with who they are, tend to find the personal and business success they seek.

 Of course, viability of a business concept is necessary to know, but determine that AFTER knowing what type of business might be satisfying.
 If you seek self-employment then follow this advice: Entrepreneur, Know Thyself’.